 - RSPB Balranald reserve – this idyllic Hebridean expanse of rocky shoreline, sparkling sand dunes and verdant marshland is home to thousands of birds during the spring.
 At this reserve look for oystercatchers, Greenland barnacle geese, corncrakes, oystercatchers, and golden and white tailed eagles soaring high overhead.

-- St Kilda Viewpoint – hike up the hill at Clettraval located on the west coast of North Uist on clear spring day and gaze out through the binoculars across to the St Kilda archipelago.
+- St Kilda Viewpoint – hike up the hill at Clettreval located on the west coast of North Uist on a clear spring day and gaze out through the binoculars across to the St Kilda archipelago.

 - Fishing – North Uist attracts anglers from around the globe.
 The standard of fishing on North Uist is often cited as some of the best in Scotland with the crystal-clear estuaries, lochs and rivers teeming with brown trout, salmon and sea trout.